matteomanzo-zz/CV/README.md

 - I strived to create the best user experience for every client, whilst delivering value and meeting sales targets for the hotel.
 - Find valuable alternatives in case we couldn't provide the customer's original request

-###Polyglot

-- I was born in Italy, so my first language is Italian
-- I speak fluent English.
-I learnt it while I was living in Melbourne, Southampton and London
-- I have a professional working proficiency in Spanish.
-I learnt it when I lived in Mallorca
-- I have attended a German basic course in Berlin for two months

-##Other skills

 ###Entrepreneurship

 I see opportunities everywhere, and I do everything to bring them to life.
 In my hometown, which is full of leather artisans, I am creating a [network](http://www.muntuch.com/) to connect the local artisans to the customers who want to buy handmade shoes, thus keeping the craftmanship tradition alive.